Guide for using Cahute and fxlink on WSL 2

 -a flag after

 usbipd attach.
-This will start endless attach loop for the calculator connection.
+This will start an endless attach loop until you press Ctrl+C to terminate it.

 For calculators that use CESG502, type